 synchronously fetch data.
 We currently can’t use such packages since sockets

 are not available in Pyodide.
-We could however try to re-implement some of the
+We could however try to re-implement some

 stdlib libraries with Web APIs, potentially making this possible.